 In 2017, a new universal social emotional screening tool, called DESSA, was adopted and implemented.
 This research-based screening tool includes strategic lesson plans to address behaviors which impede learning.
 The Charter School hired two additional counselors to conduct weekly small group behavioral sessions based on the DESSA data.
 To date, the Charter School is seeing significant behavioral improvement with approximately 30% of students involved in the behavioral sessions.
 Data will continue to be collected and tracked in this area.
-Since 2008-09, the Charter School has implemented both Scholarly Pursuits and Scholarly
+The DESSA screening tool and curriculum shows research based success with middle school students up to age 14 and so will be utilized as a key screener to help give Grade 7 and 8 students immediate feedback and choice to steer their own learning which has significant impact on student engagement, outcomes, motivation, and achievement.

-Behaviors Rule of FOUR as the basis for learning and behavioral expectations:
+Since 2008-09, the Charter School has implemented both Scholarly Pursuits and Scholarly Behaviors Rule of FOUR as the basis for learning and behavioral expectations: